RFD 020: Parallel Conversations

 "acquired_at": "2025-07-19T14:30:00.000Z"

-}This content is informational only — the actual locking is done by the OS via flock.
+}This content is informational only — the actual locking is done by the OS via flock (Unix) or LockFileEx (Windows).
 If the process exits, crashes, or is killed (including SIGKILL), the OS releases the lock automatically.

 The lock file itself is eagerly deleted when the lock guard is dropped (normal exit, Ctrl+C, panics).
-If the process is killed with SIGKILL, the lock file orphans on disk but the actual flock is released by the OS.
-Orphaned lock files are harmless and are cleaned up by a background task (see Stale File Cleanup).
+If the process is killed with SIGKILL, the lock file orphans on disk but the OS releases the underlying lock automatically.
+Orphaned files are harmless and are cleaned up by a background task (see Stale File Cleanup).

 What the lock protects